Visiting Assistant Professor

 He teaches courses on Race and Politics, Immigration, Public Policy and International Relations.

-His book, titled Desis Divided: Political Incorporation of South Asian Americans, is under contract with the University of Minnesota Press.
+His book, titled Desis Divided: Political Lives of South Asian Americans, is forthcoming from the University of Minnesota Press in Spring 2016.

-Immigrant Political Incorporation, Racial and Religious Profiling, Transnationalism, Global Migration, Comparative Immigration Policy
+Immigrant Political Incorporation, Racial and Religious Profiling, Transnationalism and Diaspora, Global Migration, Comparative Immigration Policy

 - “Race, Religion, and Political Mobilization: South Asians in the Post-9/11 U.S.” 2013.
 Studies in Ethnicity and Nationalism Vol.13 (2).